Elprince-Ramez/TrafficFlowInPyTorch/README.md

 # TrafficFlowInPyTorch

 The goal of this project is to provide exposure and serve as an introduction to LSTM.
-Purely out of curiosity.

 The dataset is of a highway in Minnesota, the original data set is provided, I split them up and normalized them in train_scaled.csv and test_scaled.csv.